 Free Events at the Toronto Public Library

 In addition to being a valuable resource for an endless flow of books and movies, your neighbourhood library is likely also hosting special, kid-oriented events this winter break.
-These often free activities include everything from puppet shows to a noon-time New Year’s Eve party to making robots.
+These often free activities include everything from a board game cafe to noon-time New Year’s Eve party (happening at branches across the city!) to making holiday crafts.
 To find out what’s happening near you, find your local Toronto Public Library branch.

 Location: Various TPL branches